GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/06_savingScene.md

 subObject1->setPosition(Vector3(50.0f, 0.0f, 0.0f));
 ~~~~~~~~~~~~~

-# Resource manifest {#savingScene_d}
+# Resource manifest

 If your scene contains components that reference resources (e.g. a **Renderable** referencing a mesh or a material) you will also need to save a resource manifest along your scene.
 This is an important step as every scene will almost certainly reference some resources.
 The resource manifest allows the system to automatically find the referenced resources when loading the scene, even after application has been shutdown and started again.
 Without the manifest your scene will lose all references to any resources after attempting to load it in a new application session.

-A manifest can be retrieved from @ref bs::Resources::getResourceManifest() "Resources::getResourceManifest()".
+A manifest can be retrieved from @bs::Resources::getResourceManifest().
 The method expect a manifest name, which will be "Default" for the default manifest.
 Resources will be registered in this manifest whenever you call **Resources::save()**.

 > You can also create your own manifests and manage them manually but that is outside the scope of this topic.
-See the API reference for @ref bs::ResourceManifest "ResourceManifest".
+See the API reference for @bs::ResourceManifest.

-The manifest can then be saved by calling @ref bs::ResourceManifest::save() "ResourceManifest::save()".
+The manifest can then be saved by calling @bs::ResourceManifest::save().
 The method expects a file path in which to save the manifest in, as well as an optional path to which to make all the resources relative to.
 You will want to make the manifest relative to some folder so that you can relocate both the manifest and the resources and the system is still able to find them.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<ResourceManifest> manifest = gResources().getResourceManifest("Default");